 BLURB ABOUT COMPANY AND LINK TO COMPANY WEB SITE

 The Rainforest Alliance works to conserve biodiversity and ensure sustainable livelihoods by transforming land-use practices, business practices and consumer behavior.
 The Rainforest Alliance CertifiedTM seal appears on products from farms that comply with the standards of the Sustainable Agriculture Network (a group of NGOs for which the Rainforest Alliance serves as the secretariat) and should not be confused with any other certification mark or product label.
 Care should be taken when referring to labels generically, as terms such as ethical, fair, or sustainable have specific meanings within the scope of each label’s approach to improving the social and environmental impact of business and commerce.
 For more information, visit www.rainforest-alliance.org.
-For media queries, contact Anna Clark at aclark@ra.org or 646-452-1939.
+For media queries, contact Brittany Wienke at bwienke@ra.org or 646-452-1939.